Worship is Weird

 Next, let’s look at David.
 Turn to 2 Samuel 23:14.
 David is well known for his musical worship, but this is an interesting story of a different form of worship.

-2 Sam 23: 14David was then in the stronghold, and the garrison of the Philistines was then in Bethlehem.
-15And David said with longing, "Oh, that someone would give me a drink of the water from the well of Bethlehem, which is by the gate!"
-16So the three mighty men broke through the camp of the Philistines, drew water from the well of Bethlehem that was by the gate, and took it and brought it to David.
-Nevertheless he would not drink it, but poured it out to the Lord.
-17And he said, "Far be it from me, O Lord, that I should do this!
-Is this not the blood of the men who went in jeopardy of their lives?"
+16Then the three mighty men broke through the camp of the Philistines and drew water out of the well of Bethlehem that was by the gate and carried and brought it to David.
+But he would not drink of it.
+He poured it out to the Lord and said, “Far be it from me, O Lord, that I should do this.
+Shall I drink the blood of the men who went at the risk of their lives?”
 Therefore he would not drink it.
+(2 Sam 23:14ff ESV)

 Think of how you would have felt if you were one of those soldiers.
 You’ve just risked your life to get the general a cup of water from his hometown, and when you give it to him, he pours it on the ground.
 Friends, that is weird!
 "Hey, David, drink it—you said you wanted it!
 Don’t waste it!
 Don’t just throw it out!"